Cody Bellinger Preview, Player Props: Cubs vs. Brewers

 Cody Bellinger At The Plate

+- Bellinger has 122 hits and an OBP of .366, both of which rank first among Chicago hitters this season.

-- Among the qualified hitters in MLB action, his batting average ranks fifth, his on-base percentage ranks 17th, and he is seventh in the league in slugging.
+- Among the qualifying batters in MLB, his batting average ranks fifth, his on-base percentage ranks 18th, and he is seventh in the league in slugging.

-- In 46.5% of his games this season, Bellinger has had at least one RBI.
-He's picked up more than one in 16.2% and driven in three or more of his team's runs in eight contests.
+- Bellinger has driven in a run in 46 games this year (46%), including 16 games with more than one RBI (16%).
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.